ageuke/api-documenation/_api/books_add.md

 parameters:
   - name: account_oid
     content: The account_oid to filter the results by.
 This parameter is optional.
-  - name: score
+  - name: region_oid
-    content: The book's score between 0 and 5
+    content: The region_oid to filter the results by.
+This parameter is optional.
 content_markdown: |-
   The book will automatically be added to your reading list {: .success}